pulibrary/dspace-development/docs/symplectic_elements.md

 # Symplectic Elements

+## Server Infrastructure

+For the Elements hosts, there exists two environments:

+- Quality Assurance (QA)
+- Production

+This pattern has been inherited from the Office of Information Technology, and currently, the following hosts are are available only from within the Princeton University network:

+- oaworkflow-dev.princeton.edu (cisdr301w.princeton.edu)
+- oaworkflow.princeton.edu (cisdr201w.princeton.edu)

+Both of these hosts utilize the Windows Server 2012 R2 operating system.

+Within the documentation for the Elements installation, the `oaworkflow-dev` environment is referred consistently to as the `qa` environment, and is used as both a `development` and `staging` environment. `oaworkflow` alone serves as the production environment.

 ## The Elements REST API

 First, please ensure that you have access to the Princeton University VPN by using the `GlobalProtect` client.
 This can be obtained by following the documentation on https://workcontinuity.princeton.edu/remoteaccess.